TOOLS & EQUIPMENT GUIDE

 Best Multifunction Testers for Electricians 2026

-Enter MFT test results directly into your EIC or EICR
+Enter MFT test results straight into your EIC or EICR

-Elec-Mate's schedule of test results accepts Ze, Zs, RCD trip times, insulation resistance, and continuity readings.
+Elec-Mate's schedule of test results accepts Ze, Zs, RCD disconnection times, insulation resistance and continuity readings.

 06 · Tools & Equipment Guide

-• UKAS-accredited calibration — the highest level of calibration traceability available in the UK.
-UKAS (United Kingdom Accreditation Service) accredits calibration laboratories to ISO/IEC 17025.
-A UKAS calibration certificate provides legally defensible evidence that the instrument was calibrated by a competent laboratory.
-Megger, Fluke, and Kewtech all offer UKAS calibration services.
+• Traceability to National StandardsThe point of a calibration certificate is the unbroken chain of comparisons back to a national measurement standard.
+UKAS accredits calibration laboratories to ISO/IEC 17025, and a UKAS certificate is the strongest evidence that the instrument was calibrated by a competent laboratory.
+Megger, Fluke and Kewtech all offer UKAS calibration.

 07 · Tools & Equipment Guide